 Ok enough about this carpet warp, do other cotton threads make a good warp?
 My answer is yes, and the reason being that even a more normal spun cotton thread has strength to it and little stretch.
 This picture shows an example of two normal spun cotton (as opposed to a more loosely spun bulky cotton).
 In the picture above, I have the thread resting on the left side and on the right side I’m giving it a good pull.
 If you look, both sides of the thread are about the same size in width.
 So what does this mean?
 Well it demonstrates that if you were to warp up your loom, the odds are the thread will have a certain amount of pull on it (the right side).
 Later when you cut the weave from the loom, the threads will go back to their resting state (the left side).
 So this shows that with a cotton thread your weave should stay in the same shape as when it was on the loom (that is assuming what you’re doing with your weft doesn’t affect the shape once cut from the loom).
-My favorite brand of cotton yarn is Lily Sugar’n Cream, which is what I used in my normal spun cotton warp example.
+My favorite brand of cotton yarn is Lily Sugar’n Cream(affiliate link), which is what I used in my normal spun cotton warp example.

 In these pictures above, I made two small samplers, one using my favorite cotton carpet warp and the other using a worsted weight cotton yarn.
 As you can see the carpet warp is much thinner then the worsted weight and also has a smoother surface, which allows for less friction between the warp and the weft threads.
 With that being said, having them side by side you can see they both weave up similarly.
 The worsted weight will have more visual impact as it will show more between the wefts, which might be the look you’re after.